redstrate/redstrate.com/content/_index.md

 title: "Home"
 ---

-{{< insert-pic "pic-home.webp" "Drawing of a landscape bathed in sunlight.
+{{< insert-pic "pic-home.jpg" "Drawing of a landscape bathed in sunlight.
 There's a small cottage in the middle of green hills." >}}

 Welcome to my personal corner of the Internet!
 My username is **redstrate** and I'm a software engineer, KDE developer and artist.
 I like Linux, taking apart stuff, and also taking care of my website.
 This place functions as both my portfolio and dumping ground for the things I like to work on.